Tripti42/Parkinsons-Disease-Prediction/README.md

  **Data Overview and Understanding**

-The dataset has 2,105 records with 35 features, including:
+The dataset has **2,105 records with 35 features**, including:
-Demographic Information: Age, Gender, Ethnicity, Education Level, BMI, lifestyle factors (Smoking, Alcohol Consumption, etc.
+Demographic Information: Age, Gender, Ethnicity, Education Level, BMI, lifestyle factors Smoking, Alcohol Consumption, etc.

-Health Information: Medical conditions like hypertension, diabetes, cholesterol levels, and symptoms related to Parkinson's disease (tremor, rigidity, speech problems, etc.
+Health Information: Medical conditions like hypertension, diabetes, cholesterol levels, and symptoms related to Parkinson's disease tremor, rigidity, speech problems, etc.

 Target Variable: The column Diagnosis was used as the target variable, where 0 represents "No Parkinson’s" and 1 represents "Parkinson’s diagnosis."